inlets/inlets.dev/blog/_posts/2021-02-11-secure-letsencrypt-tunnel.md

 > What did you expose?
 Tweet to [@inletsdev](https://twitter.com/inletsdev) and we'll give the first 5 people 10% off a personal license.

 Did you know that the personal license can now be used at work? inlets Pro has two options for licensing - either a personal license or a commercial license.
-You can learn more or take out a free trial on [the homepage](https://inlets.dev/).
+You can learn more on the [pricing page](https://inlets.dev/pricing).

 Use-cases: